We review the circumstances when you can get compensation for pain and suffering after a work injury and other options for filing a claim.

 You can also demand pain and suffering compensation in third-party claims for work-related injuries, which you might file in addition to your workers’ compensation claim.

 Pain and Suffering for Workplace Injuries

 Workplace injuries will typically not qualify for pain and suffering compensation.

-Most injured employees resolve their on-the-job injury claims through their state’s workers’ compensation system.
-Since workers’ comp benefits don’t include pain and suffering, most work injury victims won’t see this type of compensation.
+Most employees resolve their on-the-job injury claims through the state’s workers’ compensation system.
+Since workers’ comp benefits don’t include pain and suffering, most injured workers won’t see this type of compensation.

 While pain and suffering is awarded in a personal injury lawsuit, state laws generally preclude workers from suing their employers for work-related injuries.